Divengerss/R-Type-documentations/docs/Server/ECS/SparseArray.md

 ```cpp
 reference_type push_back(std::optional<Component> &&value);
 ```
-Insert the value at the back of the array.
+Insert the value at the back of the array, and returns a reference to the value.

 ### erase()
 ```cpp